By Xavier Kong

 MR DIY also prides itself in offering convenience to its customers, opening stores in many small towns “to service the population, and to offer them convenience, that they can buy things that they would otherwise be unable to without heading to a bigger town or small city.”

 January 2020 is a rather significant time for the company as it marks the opening of MR DIY’s 1,000th store in the region, which also happens to be the 580th store in Malaysia.
 The other 420 stores are located in Thailand, Indonesia, the Philippines, Singapore and Brunei.
+It should be noted that MR DIY’s Malaysian operations own the branches in Malaysia and Brunei only.

 According to Ong, the focus for the rest of the year is to continue growing at the same pace.